 Driving and resting periods under EC rules

 The maximum period of time you can drive without a break is 4.5 hours under EC rules.
-After that you must have a break of at least 30 minutes.
+After that you must have a break of at least 45 minutes which can be split into a break of at least 15 minutes followed by a break of at least 30 minutes.

 The maximum period you can drive in any one day is nine hours, extended to ten hours on two days of the week.